 Indiana DNR’s Sick or Dead Wildlife Reporting System collects information about wildlife that appear sick or appear to have died without an apparent cause.
+Please do not use this form to report animals that have died of an apparent cause, such as predation, roadkill, or window collisions.
 Occasionally, biologists may use the information to collect samples.
 Reports may not be immediately reviewed by a biologist.
-Reports are added to a database that tracks trends over time and helps detect outbreaks.
+Reports are added to a database that tracks trends over time and helps detect disease outbreaks.

 What to report